noopur-phadkar/Neo4j-Product-Recommendation-System/README.md

 ## Why use graph databases for recommendation systems?

-A graph database is highly beneficial for a recommender system because it can efficiently handle complex and interconnected data.
+A graph database greatly benefits a recommender system because it can efficiently handle complex and interconnected data.

 In such databases, data is stored as nodes and edges, representing entities and their relationships.
 This structure is inherently suitable for recommender systems, which rely heavily on relationship analysis and pattern recognition.